 White collar matters are also commonly driven by major market regulators such as the SEC and the U.S. Commodity Futures Trading Commission (CFTC) or by leading state prosecutors such as the Manhattan District Attorney’s Office or prominent state attorneys general.
 Health care fraud has been a major enforcement priority for some U.S. Attorney’s Offices and the DOJ Fraud Section.
 As we have a wealth of experience with each of these agencies, we know them and their approach to investigations.
 Consequently, we have achieved great successes for our clients.

 Over the past six or seven years, one of the major trends in white collar enforcement has been its increasingly global scope.
 Because of the broad jurisdictional provisions of the Foreign Corrupt Practice Act (FCPA), individuals and companies can fall under the U.S. government’s microscope even if they have only minor or attenuated connections to the United States.
 But the global enforcement effort extends well beyond anticorruption cases; the “long arm” of U.S. law enforcement is reaching overseas in a host of areas, including securities, banking and antitrust enforcement.
 Increasingly, foreign enforcement agencies—especially in the United Kingdom—are adopting the same strategy by pursuing targets located in the United States, and the enactment of the U.K. Bribery Act of 2010 provides a new framework.

 At Akin Gump, we have ample, meaningful experience in these international matters.
-Our attorneys travel widely on behalf of their clients, a great number of whom are non-U.S. persons or foreign business entities.
-As necessary, we team up with foreign counsel, including in other Akin Gump offices around the world, to provide a seamless, integrated approach to cross-border investigations.
+Our attorneys represent clients world-wide, including many non-U.S. persons and foreign business entities.
+We have the experience and resources to provide a seamless, integrated approach to international, cross-border investigations.